ml4ai/automates/documentation/reports/m1_architecture_report/machine_reading.md

 ### Automatic reading of scientific discourse expressed in natural language

-The scientific papers that describe the models of interest will be read to extract three different types of information: (1) contextual information relevant to the models of interest, (2) specific descriptions of equations and variables, and (3) information pertinent to these equations and variables.
+The scientific papers that describe the models of interest will be read to extract two different types of information: (1) contextual information relevant to the models of interest, and (2) specific descriptions of equations and variables, as well as any discussion of the relations they have with each other.

 #### Extracting context